rmdashrfv/flask_python/README.md

 `$ gunicorn app:app`

-You could also run `flask run` but this will not leverage the WSGI web server.
+You could also run `flask run --port=PORT` but this will not leverage the WSGI web server.
+At this time, you will have to use the `flask run` command in order to leverage WebSockets in your project.

 **Customization**